-If you receive Error 50, DISM does not support servicing Windows PE with the /online option message in Windows 10; then this post may help you.
+If you receive Error 50, DISM does not support servicing Windows PE with the /online option message in Windows 11/10; then this post may help you fix the DISM error.
 Windows PE stands for Windows Preinstallation Environment (Windows PE) or Windows Recovery Environment (Windows RE).

 So when you run DISM in Windows PE environment with the /online option i.e.